 Interview with Christina Castaneda

 Behind-the-scenes, author Zvezdana Rashkovich and I continued to talk after our interview.
 We started talking about Christina Castaneda.
-Among other things, Christina is a writer and podcast host.
+So today on What On What’s Good with Jovin Tardif, I am here with writer and podcast host Christina.
 She is on an adventure in LA, seeking indie authors and creative leaders who want to build positive teams.
 She is the host of the Savvy Creative podcast and creator of Be Brilliant Journal.
 Christina Castaneda and I talked over social media and email and had a quick interview about writing, blogging, podcasting, dancing, living in L.A., and more.

 1. Can you describe the process you use when you are writing?